Missing Autistic Boy's Mother, Aunt, Booked On Murder Charge

 On Thursday, police in Apple Valley responded to a residence after Duke's grandmother requested a welfare check on the boy.
 She had not seen the boy in 10 days.

-After she asked after her grandson, Jackee allegedly told her mother that Duke had attempted to smother a baby with a pillow and was being held at a mental facility.
+After she asked after her grandson, Jackee allegedly told her mother Duke attempted to smother a baby with a pillow and was at a mental facility, the New York Daily News reported.

 Duke lived in the home with his mother, father, and his mother's sister, according to news reports.